lupyuen/pinephone-lvgl-zig/README.md

 [(And this issue)](https://github.com/ziglang/zig/issues/5854)

-TODO: Do we compile `strlen` ourselves?
+TODO: Do we compile C Standard Library ourselves?
 From musl?
 Newlib? [wasi-libc](https://github.com/WebAssembly/wasi-libc)?

 _What if we change the target to `wasm32-freestanding-musl`?_